Jacobjeevan/Reddit-Scraper/README.md

     Python script/Scraper.py Gaming -m 10000 -s /data/raw

 ### GUI

+GUI package is currently under some maintenance.

-You are also free to run electron package (More instructions coming soon, along with a fully packaged version of the GUI).
+You are free to run electron package (More instructions coming soon, along with a fully packaged version of the GUI).

 If you want to try the electron app:

 - Make sure to download electron and node.js
 - Run using npm start .